akheron/typera/README.md

 })
 ```

-(The special method `all` matches no matter what the actual request
+The special method `all` matches every HTTP method.
-method is.)

-The `route.[method]` functions take zero or more path segments as
+The `route` functions take zero or more path segments as arguments
-arguments (`pathSegment1, pathSegment2, ...`).
-Each path segment can
+(`pathSegment1, pathSegment2, ...`).
+Each path segment can be either a
-be either a `string` or an [URL capture](#url-parameter-capturing).
+`string` or an [URL capture](#url-parameter-capturing).
+They are
-They are concatenated together to form the final URL pattern.
-The path
+concatenated together to form the final URL pattern.
+The path if the
-if the incoming HTTP request is matched against the URL pattern to see
+incoming HTTP request is matched against the URL pattern to see
 whether this route is responsible for serving the response for the
 HTTP request.